-England after the Norman Conquest of 1066.
+Pearponte is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Pearponte family lived in Sussex.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
-CITATION[CLOSE]

 Early Origins of the Pearponte family